 Security is a major concern when designing web apps.
 And I am not talking about DDOS protection, using a strong password or 2 step verification.
 I am talking about the biggest threat to a web app.
-It is known as CSRF short for Cross Site Resource Forgery.
+It is known as CSRF short for Cross Site Request Forgery.

 What is CSRF?